Camera Shy (Dexter: Resurrection): Plot

-A man boards a rideshare drive, where he starts a conversation with the driver, Stanley Touissant.
-The man is very intimidating, and speaks in a very dark tone, worrying Stanley.
+A suspicious man boards a rideshare drive, where he starts a conversation with the driver, Stanley.
 Stanley is then notified that the man is not his passenger, and the man garrotes him.
-He forces him to drive to a location, while taunting him over his family.
-The following morning, Stanley's car is found with his headless corpse (and his head) inside.
+He forces Stanley to drive to a location.
+The following morning, the driver is found decapitated in his car.

-Dexter sneaks through a backdoor in The Empire Hotel and investigates the room Ryan was murdered in.
-He is perplexed at how well Harrison cleaned the scene and notes the plastic curtain liner has been replaced, the original having been used to wrap Ryan's body.
-Claudette and Melvin enter the room and Dexter hides in the closet.
-Claudette correctly deduces that the curtain liner and the toilet tank lid were used in the murder and replaced.
-She then leaves to get a warrant to check all the other hotel rooms to confirm the theory.
-Deducing that Harrison used the hotel's kitchen to dismember the body, Dexter investigates the scene after everyone leaves, and notices a drop of blood on the ceiling, which he proceeds to clean.
+Dexter sneaks into The Empire Hotel and investigates the room Ryan was murdered in.
+He is perplexed at how well Harrison cleaned the scene.
+Detectives Oliva and Wallace enter the room and Dexter hides.
+Wallace notes that the room has been very thoroughly cleaned, deciding to check other hotel rooms to confirm the theory.
+After everyone leaves, Dexter investigates the kitchen where Harrison dismembered Ryan and cleans any tracks left by his son.
 After his truck is towed, Dexter is forced to call a rideshare driver.
-During the ride, the driver, Blessing Kamara, explains that a serial killer has been targeting rideshare drivers, and Dexter is shocked when he learns that the killer's nickname is "the Dark Passenger".
+During the ride, the friendly driver, Blessing Kamara, explains that a serial killer has been targeting rideshare drivers, and to Dexter's surprise, the killer is nicknamed "The Dark Passenger".